Top 10 Pros and Cons of Canvas from Instructure

 10. Scalability

-• Adapts to Different Sizes: Suitable for both small classes and large-scale educational programs.
+• Adapts to Different Sizes: Suitable for small classes and large-scale educational programs.

 • Flexible Resource Allocation: Can allocate resources based on the size of the user base.